 “Yeah, just yesterday, I threw my back out.
 I can hardly move.
 I’m desperate.”

 “How did this come to be?”

 “Well, you know me.
 Always lifting boxes, I never pay attention and I don’t bend from the knees like you said I should.
 I guess my Back finally gave up on me.”

-With some further assessment I inform John of my goals regarding treatment and how I intend to reach them.
-Though I’m almost sure by the glazed look on his face that some of my treatment plan sounds like, garbled gook, he unquestioningly nods yes.
+With some further assessment, I inform John of my goals regarding treatment and how I intend to reach them.
+Though I’m almost sure by the glazed look on his face that some of my treatment plans sound like, garbled gook, he unquestioningly nods yes.
 This makes me feel uncomfortable.